🎉 CYBER MONDAY STARTS NOW — GET $50 OFF WITH HELLOCYBER50 🎉

 There’s good news!
 A prenup can help you avoid all of those sticky situations.
 A prenup will override debt division state rules (community property and equitable distribution), and the court will abide by your rules for debt ownership (as long as it’s a valid prenup).

-So, how do you actually go about avoiding paying another spouse’s debt in your prenup?
-One way to protect yourselves is to classify all new debt as personal/separate debt.
+So, how do you actually avoid paying another spouse’s debt in your prenup?
+One way to protect yourself is to classify all new debt as personal/separate debt.
 This alleviates the non-borrowing partner from absorbing this debt after a divorce.

 You can also make sure to clarify that all premarital debt is separate debt.
 That means any student loans taken out before the marriage will remain that person’s debt in the event of a divorce.